graceolivia/learning-TDD/README.md

  Once you have a testing suite in place, you should be able to avoid breaking your code by running the tests.
 If you additions don't pass all the tests, you're most likely good.

-End To End and Unite Testing are two different things.
+End To End and Unit Testing are two different things.

 Unit testing involves checking for the correct output from certain functions.